Artemis: Structured Visual Reasoning for Perception Policy Learning: Dataset Construction

 \section{Dataset Construction}

 As described in the main paper, we supervise structured visual reasoning using a dedicated post-training dataset.
-To support this objective within our unified \mymethod\ framework, we construct the \textbf{\mymethod-RFT} dataset from MS-COCO \cite{mscoco}, yielding roughly 77k post-training instances.
+To support this objective within our unified \mymethod\ model, we construct the \textbf{\mymethod-RFT} dataset from MS-COCO \cite{mscoco}, yielding roughly 77k post-training instances.
 Table~\ref{tab:data_statis} summarizes the dataset, showing the number of samples, images, and average samples per image for the grounding and detection subsets.
 The grounding (Grd.) subset contains 39,651 samples from 7,037 images, averaging 5.6 samples per image, designed to teach precise spatial localization.
 The detection (Det.) subset contains 37,446 samples from 37,446 images, averaging 1 sample per image, providing dense scene-level supervision.

 Specifically, the dataset is constructed using MS-COCO images together with grounding-related annotations from LLaVA-665k \cite{llava1.5} (including RefCOCO/+/g).
 From these annotations, we extract referring expression queries and their associated bounding boxes.
 Region-caption annotations associated with localized regions are also collected and used as visual evidence for constructing reasoning traces.
 When multiple captions describe the same region, they are merged into a single concise description.
 All bounding boxes are converted from normalized padded-square coordinates back to the original image resolution and unified under a consistent coordinate convention of Qwen2.5-VL \cite{qwen2.5vl}.
 To further enrich the object-centric evidence, we incorporate region annotations from Vision-R1 \cite{vision-r1} that correspond to the same images, standardizing their labels and coordinates to match our representation.
 During this process, multiple bounding boxes that refer to the same image region are merged to avoid redundant annotations while preserving all valid visual evidence.
+To ensure a clear correspondence between reasoning process and final answers, we make sure that every answer corresponds to a region included in the reasoning objects, which also enables the identification of key objects.
+For the detection subset, we randomly sample 80k COCO detection annotations as cold-start data and incorporate the remaining annotations in the same unified box format, providing additional scene-level supervision.
+A data example of Artemis-RFT is shown in Fig.~\ref{fig:artemis-rft_data_example}.